ronlevin1/ronlevin1/README.md

 ## About Me

-I'm a 3rd year Computer Science student, looking for a part-time Software Engineering role.
+I'm a final year year Computer Science student, looking for a part-time Engineering role.
 I value a hardworking approach and have built a diverse background through rigorous academic, military, and volunteer experiences.
 This path developed my commitment to excellence and teamwork.
 I appreciate personal growth, work steadily under pressure, and look for ways to contribute positively anywhere I am.

 I am fascinated by Mathematics and Theoretical CS.
 I'm particularly interested in projects that merge theoretical concepts with practical applications and hands-on coding.

-- 🌱 Currently learning: **Operating Systems, Computability & Complexity**
+- 🌱 Currently learning: **Image Proccessing, Applied Math for CS**
 - 🌍 Languages: **Python, C/C++, Java**
 - 📫 How to reach me: **ronlvn@gmail.com**